-By increasing the time between two choices, we blurred people's memories of their choices in order to exert a subtle confirmation pressure.
-However, as people proceeded with the experiment they were presented with new information to process.
-This new information may lead them to think in a different direction and change their own opinions regardless of social influence.
-In order to control for this confounding factor, we added a long interval control condition, where the order of the pairs were the same as with the long interval condition but without showing the influence of others.
+By increasing the time between two choices, we blurred the people's memories of their choices so as to exert a subtle confirmation pressure.
+However, as people proceeded with the experiment, they were presented with new information to process.
+This new information might lead them to think in a different direction and change their own opinions regardless of social influence.
+To control for this confounding factor, we added a long interval control condition, where the order of the pairs was the same as with the long interval condition but without showing the influence of others.

-Procedures

-We conducted our experiment on Amazon Mechanical Turk (mTurk) [15].
-The recruiting messages stated that the objective of the survey was to do a survey to collect people's opinions.
-Once mTurk users accepted the task they were asked to click the link to Rankr, which randomly directed them to one of the six conditions.
+Procedures.
+We conducted our experiment on Amazon's mTurk (Kittur, Chi, & Suh, 2008).
+The recruiting messages stated that the objective of the study was to do a survey to collect people's opinions.
+Once mTurk users accepted the task, they were asked to click the link to Rankr, which randomly directed them to one of the six conditions.
 This process was invisible to them.

-First, the participants were asked to provide their preferences about twenty-three or twenty-four pairs of babies or loveseats.
+First, the participants were asked to provide their preferences about 23 or 24 pairs of babies or loveseats.
 They were then directed to a simple survey.
-They were asked to report their age, gender and answer two 5-Likert scale questions.
-The questions were as follows.
-"Is showing others' preferences useful to you?"
-"How much does showing others' preferences influence your response?"
+They were asked to report their age and gender and answer two 5-Likert scale questions.
+The questions were as follows: "Is showing others' preferences useful to you?" and "How much does showing others' preferences influence your response?"
 After filling out the survey, a unique confirmation code was generated and displayed on the webpage.
 Participants needed to paste the code back to the mTurk task.
-With the confirmation code in hand we matched mTurk users with the participants of our experiments, allowing us to pay mTurk users according to their behaviors.
+We matched mTurk users with the participants of our experiments using the confirmation code, allowing us to pay mTurk users according to their behaviors.
 We paid \$0.35 for each valid response.